How can coaching support executive function skills development?

 An overview of the coaching process

-The coaching process begins by collecting information from the adults who support the young person and the young person themselves (this will be carried out through a mixture of informal conversations and questionnaires) to understand the young person’s readiness for change.
+The coaching process begins by collecting information from the young person and their guardians (through the discovery call and questionnaires) to assess the young person’s readiness for change.

 In coaching, it is important that the young person is on board and motivated for change because we require them to lead the process with the support of the coach.

-1. Preparation for Coaching Programme (PFC): This is a foundational and learning-based course carried over 6 sessions.
-This is a metacognition-building course which attempts to help the young person to better understand their executive function challenges, the impact these executive functions are having on their academics, life and relationships, see the value of coaching, as well as help assist them to shift towards a growth mindset.
+This is a foundational and learning-based programme carried over 6 x 50 min weekly sessions.
+It is a metacognition-building programme which attempts to help the young person to better understand their executive function challenges, the impact these executive functions are having on their academics, life and relationships, see the value of coaching, as well as help assist them to shift towards a growth mindset.
 This will motivate the young person to recognise a need for change and get them engaged in the process.

 Each young person has different needs and will progress at different speeds, and we will adjust the plan to suit their needs and commitment to the process.
 Levels of the intensity of coaching will vary according to the goals being worked on, what is happening in the student’s life (i.e. preparation for exams) and their schedule.
 Changes in intensity will be agreed upon with the parents beforehand.